elves/elvish/website/ref/re.md

 Find all matches of `$pattern` in `$source`.

-Each match is represented by a map-like value `$m`; `$m[text]`, `$m[start]` and `$m[end]` are the text, start and end positions (as byte indicies into `$source`) of the match; `$m[groups]` is a list of submatches for capture groups in the pattern.
+Each match is represented by a map-like value `$m`; `$m[text]`, `$m[start]` and `$m[end]` are the text, start and end positions (as byte indices into `$source`) of the match; `$m[groups]` is a list of submatches for capture groups in the pattern.
 A submatch has a similar structure to a match, except that it does not have a `group` key.
 The entire pattern is an implicit capture group, and it always appears first.

 Examples: